cpehle/quantum-drude-oscillators/README.md

 and possibly up to 20-mers.
 With that, we can compare results to our high-accuracy CCSD(T) quantum calculations and make the call on whether to pursue this model further or not.
-The next step would be parameterize a simple organic molecule like methane and compute heterodimer energies (water-methane dimers) and compare those to high-level QM calculations.
+The next step would be parameterize a simple organic molecule like methane, compute heterodimer energies (water-methane dimers) and compare those to high-level QM calculations.